 The purpose of this paper is to study momentum and mean reversal in the Chinese stock markets.
 This research is interesting for several reasons.
-First, while numerous previous researchers document the profitability of momentum-based trading strategies, most of them focus on developed

-(matured) markets.
-The Chinese stock markets were first established in the early 1990's and have since been rapidly growing in terms of the number of traded companies, trading volume and market capitalization.
-Over the past decade, the performance of the Chinese stocks may be characterized as high returns and excessive volatility, as compared to stocks traded in more matured markets, such as the United States.
-It is of particular interest to investigate whether these two anomalies, momentum and mean reversal, which are first documented for the U.S., also exist in this young emerging market.
-Second, most previous researchers study momentum and mean reversion separately.
-In a recent paper, Balvers and Wu (2003) demonstrate that mean reversion and momentum can simultaneously occur to the same set of assets and that it is important to consider the interaction between the two.
-Using data for equity market indexes for 18 developed countries, they show that mean reversion and momentum are in fact negatively correlated.
-Furthermore, controlling for mean reversion extends the duration of momentum and combining mean reversion increases the speed of reversion.
-Following Balvers and Wu (2003), this paper adapts a simple time-series model to capture both the short-term and long-term dynamics of Chinese stock prices in a unified framework.
+Firstly, while numerous previous researchers document the profitability of momentum-based trading strategies, most of them focus on developed (matured) markets.
+The Chinese stock markets were first established in the early 1990s and have since been growing rapidly in terms of the number of traded companies, trading volume and market capitalization.
+Over the past decade, the performance of the Chinese stocks may be characterized as high returns and excessive volatility, as compared to stocks traded in more mature markets, such as the United States.
+It is of particular interest to investigate whether these two anomalies, momentum and mean reversal, which are first documented for the U.S., also exist in this young and emerging market.
+Secondly, most previous researchers study momentum and mean reversion in isolation.
+In a recent paper, Balvers and Wu (2004) demonstrate that mean reversion and momentum can simultaneously occur to the same set of assets and that it is important to consider the interaction between the two.
+Using data for equity market indexes for 18 developed countries, Balvers and Wu (2004) show that mean reversion and momentum are in fact negatively related.
+Furthermore, controlling for mean reversion extends the duration of momentum and combining momentum increases the speed of reversion.
+Following Balvers and Wu (2004), this paper adapts a simple time-series model to capture both the short-term and long-term dynamics of Chinese stock prices in a unified framework.
 Pure mean reversion and pure momentum can be treated as special cases that are nicely nested in the general specification.
 We use the model to study the relative importance of momentum and mean reversion and the profitability of the associated investment strategies in Chinese stock markets.